DPUniversity/EldenRing-CharacterPlanner/README.md

 Alternatively, you can create a build by following instructions [here.](https://docs.expo.dev/classic/building-standalone-apps/) and  following the CLI prompts provided by Expo.

-## Operation Instructions & Features
+## Operation Instructions and Features

 The primary screen is divided into three main sections: Attributes, Equipment, and Status